 Damn!
 What up, Mount Hood?

 So how are these Washington State Grüner Veltliners?
 Let’s tackle the W.T.
 Vintners first.
 Oh, wait.
-I need to explain the photo of me at the top.
+I need to explain the photo of me.
 On first sniff the W.T. was very Middle Earth.
 Not Mordor, but rather the Shire: grass meats earth.
 So I thought I would give it a decant.
 And a violent one at that!
 You probably don’t think about decanting a white wine but the same holds true as for any red: air helps mellow out that cooped-up juice.
 I then poured the wine back in the bottle, completing a process known as “double decanting”.
 Also, I used my favorite decanter.
 I have three.
 (What?)
 This one I bought at Goodwill for under five bucks.

 So after decanting, the W.T. offers a subtle savoriness.
 The smell of non-fruity things.
 That earthiness I mention earlier.
 THE SHIRE.
 And also a little honey-sweetness.
 (Note: this wine is totally dry, just talking aromas here.)
 It refreshes and has a fresh finish, with lots of parsley and herbal garden stuff.
 Green smoothy-esque.
 But not akin to drinking plants.
 Anyway, you can geek out over it.
 Or just crush a bottle with a friend and a bunch of springtime eats.